oristopo/nVhelp/index.md

 <p>     <br>     <br>     <br>     <br>     <br>     <br>     <br>     <br> </p>
 <p>     <br>     <br>     <br>     <br>     <br>     <br>     <br>     <br> </p>
 <h3 id="U36">link from PAUSE SWEEP</h3>

-This button freezes data collection.<br>
+This button freezes data collection.
-<br><em>thanks to Gary O'Neil</em>:
+*thanks to Gary O'Neil*:

 The nanoVNA must remain powered on to successfully capture data via USB.

-1. With the data you wish to "save" and port to your workstation,<br>
+1. With the data you wish to "save" and port to your workstation,
- navigate to STIMULUS > PAUSE SWEEP.<br>
+ navigate to STIMULUS > PAUSE SWEEP.
 Data at the top of the screen will freeze, confirming sweep is paused.

-2. Take care to not inadvertently alter the current state...<br>
+2. Take care to not inadvertently alter the current state...
- either by the toggle switch or touchscreen.<br>
+ either by the toggle switch or touchscreen.
- Remove the NanoVNA from the DUT,<br>
+ Remove the NanoVNA from the DUT,
- observe that the desired data remains on the display,<br>
+ observe that the desired data remains on the display,
- transport it to your workstation, hotplug the device into a USB port,<br>
+ transport it to your workstation, hotplug the device into a USB port,
  then tap on the display a couple of times.
- This appears to initiate handshaking<br>
+ This appears to initiate handshaking
   and establishes a connection with the workstation.

-3. Launch the nanoVNAsharp app and connect.<br>
+3. Launch the nanoVNAsharp app and connect.
 App display should match that on the nanoVNA.
 4. Use nanoVNAsharp facilities to save the data.

-<br>To be clear, data is <em>not</em> otherwise saved within the NanoVNA.<br>
+To be clear, data is *not* otherwise saved within the NanoVNA.
-Once PAUSE is cancelled or the nanoVNA is power cycled,<br>
+Once PAUSE is cancelled or the nanoVNA is power cycled,
 data is flushed and replaced.

 <p>     <br>     <br>     <br>     <br>     <br>     <br>     <br>     <br> </p>
 <p>     <br>     <br>     <br>     <br>     <br>     <br>     <br>     <br> </p>